joaomacedx/lojaDeRoupas/README.md

    <img alt="GitHub top language" src="https://img.shields.io/github/languages/top/joaomacedx/lojaDeRoupas?style=flat" >
    <img alt="Made by João Macêdo" src="https://img.shields.io/badge/made%20by-João%20Macêdo-blue">
    <hr>
-  <p>Project referring to the work of completion of the subject Course "Programming of Computational Solutions" taught by <a href="https://github.com/arturKronbauer">Teacher Artur Kronbauer</a>, at <a href="https://www.unifacs.br">Salvador University</a>.
+  <p>Project referring to the work of completion of the subject Course "Programming of Computational Solutions", at <a href="https://www.unifacs.br">Salvador University</a>.
 I used a layered architecture in this project, mixing Domain Driven Design (DDD) and Clean Architecture practices, in addition I developed using the concepts of Test Driven Development (TDD) and some Design Patterns.</p>
  </div>
  <hr>
     <h2>General description</h2>